briandailey/briandailey.github.com/_posts/2016-02-10-commuter-cycling-in-east-nashville.md

 This is actually my preferred route into downtown.

 How about heading back home?
-Alas, we're again faces with an entrance ramp.
+Alas, we're again faced with an entrance ramp.

 ![Woodland Street Northbound](/img/2016-02-10-commuter-cycling-woodland-st-northbound.png)